MarritS/smart_bike_jetson_nano/README.md

 The main program is found in smart_bike.py, and can be run with the command sudo python3 smart_bike.py.
 It is configured to use a video file contained in this directory.
 Within the first few lines of smart_bike.py, you can change it to use the camera instead, as well as various other options.

 Originally there was the ability to also run the program on a windows 10 computer.
 However, I did not upkeep this code, and it is now probably not funcitonal anymore.
-An attempt was made to contain most Jetson specific code in the file Jetson_functions.py.
+A (bad) attempt was made to contain most Jetson specific code in the file Jetson_functions.py.

+The tracking algorithm is build upon this [link](https://www.pyimagesearch.com/2018/07/23/simple-object-tracking-with-opencv/).
+Reading that article should give a good starting point.
 # tensorrt_demos

 Examples demonstrating how to optimize caffe/tensorflow/darknet models with TensorRT and run inferencing on NVIDIA Jetson or x86_64 PC platforms.